pdf, 137.68 KB

-Evaluate general reading comprehension and eliminate take-home assessment planning responsibilities with this multiple choice quiz covering Act 5 of Much Ado About Nothing by William Shakespeare.
+Evaluate general reading comprehension and eliminate assessment planning duties with this plot-based quiz covering Act 5 of William Shakespeare’s comedy Much Ado About Nothing.
+The assessment may double as a guided reading handout to facilitate active engagement with the text.
 An answer key is included.
-Materials are delivered in Word Document and PDF formats.
+Materials are delivered in editable Word Document and printable PDF formats.
 By taking this assessment, students will demonstrate knowledge of the following:

 • Antonio’s attempts to calm Leonato